Causes and ways to cure for liver cancer

 - Weak body accompanied by fever and body chills.

 These symptoms may be caused by liver cancer or other health problems.
-If you have these symptoms, you should tell your doctor so that problems can be diagnosed and treated as early as possible.
+If you have these symptoms, you should see your doctor immediately to diagnose the symptoms.
+If true symptoms of liver cancer then you can do the treatment as early as possible.

 Causes of liver cancer